pyrogram/pyrogram/docs/source/topics/advanced-usage.rst

 as Python classes, meaning you need to create an instance of each every time you need them and fill them in with the correct values using named arguments.

-Next, to actually invoke the raw function you have to use the :meth:`~pyrogram.Client.send` method provided by the Client class and pass the function object you created.
+Next, to actually invoke the raw function you have to use the :meth:`~pyrogram.Client.invoke` method provided by the Client class and pass the function object you created.

 Here's some examples: